UNDP Climate Promise

 • Uruguay conducted consultations on its second NDC (submitted December 2022), including targeted outreach to youth, and strengthened gender considerations.

-• Panama has established institutional coordination processes and consulted stakeholders to define net-zero carbon targets to be included in the update of its first NDC.
+• Panama has established institutional coordination processes and consulted stakeholders to define net-zero carbon targets to be included in the update of its first NDC and updated scenarios of sea-level rise.

 • Long-term strategies (LTS):